Zagier-Hoffman's conjectures in positive characteristic: Introduction

 Second, we give a proof of both Conjectures \ref{conj: dimension} and \ref{conj: basis} which generalizes the previous work of the fourth author \cite{ND21}. \begin{theoremx} For all $w \in \N$, $\mathcal T_w$ is a $K$-basis for $\mathcal Z_w$.
 In particular,

 \end{theoremx}

 We recall that analogues of Goncharov's conjectures in positive characteristic were proved in \cite{Cha14}.
-As a consequence, we completely determine all linear relations over $K$ among MZV's and AMZV's and settle the main goals of these theories.
+As a consequence, we give a framework for understanding all linear relations over $K$ between MZV's and AMZV's and settle the main goals of these theories.